Catoosa High School

 Catoosa High School is a high school in the Catoosa Public Schools system, for students in ninth through twelfth grades.

 Campus

 The campus consists of one main building, including a cafeteria.
-Also on the campus are the school's athletic facilities − an activity center for basketball, wrestling, and volleyball; Frank McNabb Field (football and soccer); a baseball field; and a softball field.
+Also on the campus are the school's athletic facilities − an activity center for basketball, wrestling, and volleyball; Frank McNabb Field (football and soccer); a baseball field; a softball field, and a band room.